GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 #### Configuring Juniper SRX300 dynamic route priority settings using BGP MED

-GCP Cloud Router uses only BGP MED (Multi-Exit Discriminator) values to determine route priorities, see [here](https://cloud.google.com/router/docs/concepts/overview) for more information.
-MED is a routing metric and routes with lower values are considered the better routes.
-MED values on SRX300 can be set for all prefixes per neighbor or for specific routes using route filters.
-See Juniper documentation [Configuring BGP MED](https://www.juniper.net/documentation/en_US/junos/topics/topic-map/bgp-med.html) and [Configuring the MED Using Route Filters](https://www.juniper.net/documentation/en_US/junos/topics/example/bgp-med-route-filter.html) for details of how to set BGP MED in the Juniper SRX300.
+GCP Cloud Router uses only BGP MED (Multi-Exit Discriminator) values to determine route priorities.
+For more information, see [this page](https://cloud.google.com/router/docs/concepts/overview).
+MED is a routing metric; routes with lower values are considered better routes.
+MED values on SRX300 devices can be set for all prefixes per neighbor or for specific routes using route filters.
+See the
+[Configuring BGP MED](https://www.juniper.net/documentation/en_US/junos/topics/topic-map/bgp-med.html) and [Configuring the MED Using Route Filters](https://www.juniper.net/documentation/en_US/junos/topics/example/bgp-med-route-filter.html) sections of the Juniper documentation for details of how to set BGP MED in the Juniper SRX300.

-Below is the sample configuration for setting MED values of all routes advertised to a BGP neighbor (for example GCP Cloud Router) to `100`
+This sample configuration sets MED values of all routes advertised to a BGP neighbor (for example, GCP Cloud Router) to `100`:

     set protocols bgp group ebgp-peers neighbor 169.254.0.1 metric-out 100